 What you should do instead: Optimizing your resume with a tool like Jobscan isn’t about tricking the system.
 It’s about making sure your resume isn’t missing anything and works in sync with the system.
 Add missing skills and keywords you actually possess into your resume as naturally as possible.

 Online applicant tracking systems accept a variety of file types when it comes to uploading your resume.
-Taleo, for example, accepts RTF, DOC, DOCX, CSV, TXT, PDF, and several other file formats.
+Taleo, for example, can process RTF, DOC, DOCX, CSV, TXT, PDF, and several other file formats.
 No matter what’s available, some people recommend always uploading a PDF.

-Why it seems like a good idea: When it comes to other file types, the formatting can thrown out of whack depending in which word processor, browser, or cloud app it’s opened.
+Why it seems like a good idea: When it comes to other file types, the formatting can get messed up depending on which word processor, browser, or cloud app it’s opened.
 By uploading a PDF, you lower the risk of a formatting error making your resume appear unprofessional.
 A PDF is more visually stable and will display your resume exactly how you designed it.

-What you should do instead: By using a standard text-based format like DOC or DOCX and keeping your formatting simple, the system is more likely to understand and correctly parse your information, giving you the best chance possible to be a top result in an ATS.
+What you should do instead: By using a standard text-based file type, like DOC or DOCX, and keeping your formatting simple, the system is more likely to understand and correctly parse your resume.
+This gives you the best chance possible to be a top result in an ATS.